lowRISC/sonata-software/doc/guide/running-software.md

 *On Windows, we recommend to use [PuTTY](https://www.putty.org/) to connect to serial ports.*
 *Select "Serial" as "Connection type", put the COM port in the "Serial line" text field, and set "Speed" to 921600.*
 *To find out what serial ports are available, you can open Device Manager and all connected serial ports are listed under "Ports (COM & LPT)" section.*
+*To fix the line feeds you may want to go into configuration and under "Terminal" select "implicit CR in every LF".*

 When running the `sonata_simple_demo.uf2`, you should see the following console output as well as some flashing LEDs and LCD activity.
 This UART output only gets printed once, so you may need to press the reset button (SW5) to see the output if you attach your console after programming.